ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 ```
 <!-- .element: data-id="code" -->

-Where our previous example looks something like this.
+It looks like this, which is quite similar.

-Now for those unfamiliar with JavaScript, even though this looks similar to swift, the way it works is quite different.
+But for those of you unfamiliar with JavaScript, the way it works is quite different.

 ------
 <!-- .element: data-auto-animate -->